CP1404/Practicals/prac_05/README.md

     the left...
 Click on that to see the options...
 Choose reformat file...
 Problem solved.
     You can also choose **Code \> Reformat Code** or use the keyboard shortcut any time.
-It does the whole file or whatever\'s selected.
+It does the whole file or whatever's selected.
     No more excuses for dodgy formatting!
-    This is a great way to learn what the \"PEP 8\" standards are for Python code formatting style.
+    This is a great way to learn what the "PEP 8" standards are for Python code formatting style.
     ![](../images/05image4.png)